shakao/skillmap-game-of-life/activity1.md

 ### @explicitHints true

-# Conway's Game of LIfe
+# Conway's Game of Life

 ## Artificial Intelligence @showdialog
 You've probably heard a lot about AI, but how would you define